-- STAR results for all samples from Mitf project are available on Galaxy - Datasets 4 to 15:

-- 1. What is the proportion of uniquely mapped reads in all samples? - To save time, the corresponding BAM, BAI and tdf files are already available on your computer (RNAseq/alignment folder) - Start a new IGV session (File → new session) - In View → Preferences → Tracks tab, select "Normalize coverage data" - Load the 4 tdf files on IGV - Right-click on all track names and choose "Group Autoscale" - 2.
+- STAR results for all samples from Mitf project are available on - Shared Data → Data Libraries → NGS data analysis training - RNAseq → alignment - 1.
+What is the proportion of uniquely mapped reads in all samples? - To save time, the corresponding BAM, BAI and tdf files are already available on your computer (RNAseq/alignment) - Start a new IGV session (File → new session) - Verify that "Normalize coverage data" is selected (in View → Preferences → Tracks tab) - Load the 4 tdf files on IGV - Right-click on all track names and choose "Group Autoscale" - 2.
 We are interested in Idh1 gene.
 Is this gene differentially expressed between siLuc and siMitf samples?